SynapticSugar/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Follows the Correct Algorithm

-The code uses fuses an Unscented Kalman Filter (UKF) with a traditional Kalman filter (KF) with the Constant Turn Rate and Velocity Magnitude (CTRV) model for object tracking.
+The code fuses an Unscented Kalman Filter (UKF) with a traditional Kalman filter (KF) with the Constant Turn Rate and Velocity Magnitude (CTRV) model for object tracking.

-The first step is to initialize the state and covariance matrix upon recieving the first measurement.
+The first step is to initialize the state and covariance matrix upon receiving the first measurement.
 If it is a LIDAR sensor, it plugs the x,y position measurement directly in as the starting point.
 Velocity, turn angle and rate are unknown and are arbitrarily set to zero.
 If it is a RADAR measurement, the x,y position data obtained by transforming from polar coordinates to cartesian.
 As in the LIDAR case, the velocity, turn angle, and turn rate are arbitrarily set to zero as we cannot know this from one measurement alone.

 The second step is to predict the new state and process convariance when a new sensor reading comes in.
-It does matter if it is a LIDAR or a RADAR measurement.
-This process is the same.
+It does not matter if it is a LIDAR or a RADAR measurement as the process is the same.
 The prediction step has three main steps: Generate Sigma points, Predict Sigma points, and Predict the Mean and Covariance.

 The third and final step is to update the final state estimate which is different between LIDAR and RADAR.
-This happens in two steps: Predict the new Measurement and Update the State.
+This happens in two steps: Predict the new measurement and update the State.
-Since the LIDAR is a linear measurement and can be represented by a Gaussian distribution we process this with the standard Kalman Filter method.
-Since the RADAR is a non-linear measurement, it can make use of the Sigma points generated in the previous prediction step to cast into measurement space following the traditional UKF procedure.
-The NIS is calculated for both the KF and UKF update steps.
+Since the LIDAR is a linear measurement and can be represented by a Gaussian distribution, we process this with the standard Kalman Filter method.
+Since the RADAR is a non-linear measurement, we can make use of the Sigma points generated in the previous prediction step to cast them into measurement space following the traditional UKF procedure.
+The Normalized Innovation Squared value (NIS) is calculated for both the KF and UKF update steps.

 The process flow diagram is shown below: